mak1986/psql-dump-handler/README.md

 ```

-When you use -s option the result will be as the example below.
+When you use -s option you will get:

 ```sql